-"We" are Beth and Ernest Wilson, celebrating in 2016, 21 years of continuing the family tradition of owning drive-in theaters started by Beth's father, Frank Seeber.
+"We" are Beth and Ernest Wilson, celebrating over 20 years of continuing the family tradition of owning drive-in theaters started by Beth's father, Frank Seeber.

 Originally, Warwick Drive-In Theater was built in 1950 by Charles & Mary Finger in partnership with George & Adeline Miller on 5 acres of land owned by Paul & Emma Miller.
 George & Adeline sold out to Russ & Gloria Eurich.
 It had one 70' x 40' screen and parking for 350 cars.
 Soon, the Fingers bought out the business from the Eurichs.
 It was run successfully by the Finger family for 25 years.